Kenta68/simple_pico_clock/README.md

 SCLpin and SDApin are used to initialize the I<sup>2</sup>C instance `I2C(1,scl=Pin(SCLpin),sda=Pin(SDApin),freq=200000)`, which is used to initialize `SSD1306_I2C()` instance.

 Digits are stored in `digists.py` as hex arrays.
-These arrays can be formed by flatteningn an binary pixel image in C-style (row-major) order and converting into hex with big endian order.
+These arrays can be formed by flattening a binary pixel image in C-style (row-major) order and converting into hex with big endian order.